brewos-io/homeassistant/docs/hardware/schematics/schematic_reference.md

 - ✅ Type-K (Chromel/Alumel) - Standard for E61 group head thermometers
 - ❌ Type-J, Type-T, PT100/RTD (will NOT work - different chips required)

+**🔴 CRITICAL: USE UNGROUNDED (INSULATED) THERMOCOUPLES ONLY! 🔴**

+Grounded junction thermocouples create a ground loop through the boiler PE bond, causing MAX31855 to report "Short to GND" fault.
+See Specification §7.2 for details.

 ```
                         K-TYPE THERMOCOUPLE INPUT
     ════════════════════════════════════════════════════════════════════════════